mehgellan/wordstock/README.md

 ## Planned Features

+* Add useful rspec tests to all controllers
 * Integrate into Mobile friendly app
 * Hit Dictionary api for Word of the Day Feature
 * Add Example model so user can create multi-media examples to a word making the word more interactive and easier to remember.